Going My Way: Soundtrack

-Bing Crosby recorded six of the songs for Decca Records and some of them were issued on a 3-disc 78rpm set titled Selections from Going My Way.
+Bing Crosby recorded six of the songs for Decca Records and some of them were issued on a 3-disc 78 rpm set titled Selections from Going My Way.
 “Swinging on a Star” topped the Billboard charts for nine weeks in a 28-week stay.
 "Too-Ra-Loo-Ra-Loo-Ral (That's an Irish Lullaby)" was in the charts for twelve weeks with a peak position of #4.
 "The Day After Forever" and "Going My Way" also charted briefly.
 Crosby's songs were also included in the Bing's Hollywood series.